OpenDevicePartnership/patina-qemu/Readme.md

 1. This repository is targeted to transition to Open Source Software (OSS) but is currently private while the initial content and direction materialize.
 2. This project is experimental and the code within is not recommended to be used in production workloads at this time.
+3. Assume that this is an open-source repo.
+This will make transitioning the repo with useful source history to open-source much easier.
+   - Do not include internal:
+     - Code names
+     - Links
+     - Road maps
+   - In addition to moving the tree to open-source, not all internal engineers may have access to your links or be familiar with organization-specific projects and plans.
+   - Sweeping changes needed to move the code public like copyrights and patching PR numbers in commit message subjects can be updated in batch when the code goes open so those details don't matter as much and are not likely to be missed.
+4. Run `cargo fmt` before creating pull requests.

 ## Background